athowes/multi-agyw/README.md

 1:6 are the highest priority items!

 - [ ] Format data from the most recent DHS survey in Malawi for multinomial model, and resolve any issues
-  - [ ] 5.
+  - [x] 5.
 Create a table of conflicts for overlapping categories and propose a mapping
   - [ ] 6.
-Show differences in the outcomes using `sex12m` versus `eversex` to derive `no sex`
+Show differences in the outcomes using `sex12m` versus `eversex` to derive `nosex`
+    - [ ] Eventually generalise 5. and 6. to other surveys, moving this analysis earlier in the pipeline.
+May be quite hard to have a generalised task for `parameters: iso3` and have to be country by country.
   - [ ] 1.
-Pull spatial data for Malawi data
+Pull spatial data for Malawi, link the `cluster_id` to area
     - Copy code from Katie's `naomi-orderly` task for this
 - [x] Generate simulated data to test model and allow model building concurrently -- see `src/sim_sexbehav`
   - [ ] Add different types of simulated data e.g. spatial structure